rucker/dotfiles-manager/README.md

 ## TO DO / Wishlist
 - Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).
-- If existing dotfiles get renamed, prompt the user to delete/diff/leave them once the script completes.
-Possibly implement a flag to override this behavior.
 - Create two scripts directories: one for scripts that should be sourced, another for scripts that should be symlinked to from ~/bin (minus their file extension).
 Some of this second group will be available on GitHub.
 For those, check out the repository and add a command-line option to do a <code>$git pull</code> e.g. "-p" (pull).
 - When a program passed to doAlias is not installed, ask the user if it should be installed via brew/apt-get.
+- Implement option to delete any .bak files after script completes.
+This could be 'y' as in "assume yes to all questions" or "c" as in "clobber existing files."